d-morrison/IntroStatActivities/10-A15-inference-2cat_test-theory.Rmd

 * Find, interpret, and evaluate the p-value for a theory-based hypothesis test for a difference in proportions.

 ### Terminology review
-In this week's in-class activity, we will use theory-based methods to analyze two categorical variables.
+In today's activity, we will use theory-based methods to analyze two categorical variables.
 Some terms covered in this activity are:

 * Conditional proportion